SEAlab-unige/ProtectIT_Unige/nas_optimization/README_NAS_optimization_scripts.md

-# NAS Optimization Scripts README
+# NAS Optimization Scripts

-This repository contains scripts for NAS optimization.
-The primary functionalities include defining network architectures, performing NAS, computing performance statistics, and handling data loading and splitting.
+This repository implements a **Neural Architecture Search (NAS)** pipeline with hardware constraints.
+It is designed to search for optimized deep learning architectures for embedded/edge platforms with strict resource limits.

+The core functionalities include:
+- Defining and mutating deep learning blocks
+- Building and training networks
+- Computing hardware and performance metrics
+- Executing NAS optimization over multiple generations

+The NAS process is hardware-aware and supports constraints such as parameter count, FLOPs, RAM, and Flash size.

+---

 ## Scripts Overview

 ### `B01_NAS.py`

-The main script that orchestrates the NAS process.
-It sets up the data, initializes NAS with hardware constraints, and runs the NAS process using specified parameters.
+This is the **main script** that launches the NAS process.
+It loads the dataset, sets up hardware-constrained NAS parameters, and runs the search loop.

-- **Key Details:**
-  - **Flags for Training:**
-    - `is_train`: Indicates whether to perform training.
-If `True`, training is performed.
-    - `is_train_proxy`: Indicates whether to perform proxy training.
-If `True`, proxy training is performed.
-    - `use_full_training`: Determines the training routine to use.
-If `True`, uses `train_routine`.
-If `False`, uses `proxy_train_routine` for faster training.
-  - **Data Loading and Preprocessing:**
-    - Loads and preprocesses data without encoding labels for stratified folds generation.
-  - **Stratified K-Fold Generation:**
+#### 🔍 Purpose

+To initialize and execute a full NAS run, using the defined components in `library_nas.py`, `library_net.py`, and `library_load_and_split_data.py`.

+#### 🧠 What It Does

+- Loads raw session/traffic data from `.idx3` and `.idx1` files
-    - Generates stratified K-Fold indices for cross-validation.
+- Prepares stratified K-Fold cross-validation
-  - **Label Conversion:**
-    - Converts labels to one-hot encoding after creating folds.
+- Converts labels to one-hot encoding after fold creation
-  - **Preloaded Data:**
-    - Packs the preloaded data for NAS.
-  - **Timestamp Generation:**
-    - Creates a unique timestamp for this run.
-  - **NAS Initialization:**
-    - Initializes the NAS with specified parameters, including hardware constraints:
+- Initializes the NAS engine with user-defined hardware constraints
-      - `max_depth_father`: Maximum depth of the parent network.
+- Starts the NAS optimization loop with mutation and selection

+#### ⚙️ Key Parameters

+- `is_train`: Whether to use full training
+- `is_train_proxy`: Whether to use proxy training (faster, default)
+- `use_full_training`: Controls which training routine is used
-      - `max_depth`: Maximum depth of the child networks.
+- `max_depth_father`, `max_depth`: Control network architecture depth
-      - `check_hw`: Enables hardware checks.
+- `check_hw`: Enforces hardware constraints
-      - `params_thr`: Threshold for the number of parameters.
-      - `flops_thr`: Threshold for the number of FLOPs.
-      - `flash_thr`: Threshold for flash memory usage.
-      - `ram_thr`: Threshold for RAM usage.
+- `params_thr`, `flops_thr`, `flash_thr`, `ram_thr`: Hardware thresholds
-      - `n_generations`: Number of generations to run.
+- `n_generations`: Number of generations in the NAS process
-      - `n_child`: Number of child networks per generation.
+- `n_child`: Number of children per generation
-      - `n_mutations`: Number of mutations per network.
+- `n_mutations`: Number of mutations applied to each child
-      - `partial_save_steps`: Interval for saving partial results.
+- `partial_save_steps`: Interval (in generations) to save progress
-      - `smart_start`: Enables smart initialization with predefined blocks.
+- `smart_start`: Initializes with hand-crafted blocks
-      - `is_random_walk`: Enables random walk mutations.
+- `is_random_walk`: Enables stochastic mutations

 ### `library_net.py`
 Defines the **network architecture class** used in NAS, including model construction, training routines, and hardware evaluation.